logo

 4. Sense of Community

-Rent-controlled areas tend to have less renter turn-over, enabling tenants to put down roots and build relationships with neighbors, promoting a sense of community.
+Rent-controlled properties tend to have less renter turn-over, creating long-term tenants that can put down roots and build relationships with neighbors, promoting a sense of community.

 5. More to Save, More to Spend

 With less money going toward monthly rent, tenants can put their money toward savings.
-And with more money in renters’ pockets, they have more money to dine and shop locally, fueling small businesses in their neighborhoods.
+And with more money in renters’ pockets, they have more money to dine and shop locally, fueling small businesses and low-income neighborhoods.

 6. Social Equity and Fairness